Understanding how schedules are defined using Later.

 A valid schedule that fires every 10 minutes.
 The composite schedule is always

-placed in an object under a property named schedules
+placed in an object under a property named schedules.
+Even if

 must be an array.